ganoninc/trident-kloader-updated/README.md

 Trident+kloader is a utility that makes use of the Trident exploit chain.
 * Original Trident exploit: https://github.com/benjamin-42/Trident

-The original version by torachiyo didn't work for some firmwares/ devices, so here it is updated.
+The original version by torachiyo didn't work for some firmwares/devices, so here it is updated.
 * Original Verion can be found here: Trident + Kloader for iPhone 4S http://bbs.feng.com/forum.php?mod=viewthread&tid=11005851&extra=page%3D1